Intermediate topological pressures and variational principles for nonautonomous dynamical systems: Introduction

 The classical topological entropy for nonautonomous dynamical systems (NDSs for short) was first introduced and studied by Kolyada and Snoha \cite{kolyada1996topological}.
-Li \cite{li2015remarks} subsequently used the Carath\'eodory–Pesin structure to define the Pesin topological entropy of NDSs on non-compact sets and provided a condition under which the Pesin topological entropy coincides with the classical one on the whole space.
+Li \cite{li2015remarks} subsequently used the Carath\'eodory-Pesin structure to define the Pesin topological entropy of NDSs on non-compact sets and provided a condition under which it coincides with the classical one on the whole space.
 Li and Ye \cite{li2023comparison} later obtained another criterion for this equality by showing that the Pesin and classical entropies agree whenever the system is weakly mixing.
-Bis \cite{bis2018topological} employed the same framework to define the upper capacity topological entropy for NDSs on non-compact sets and proved that it agrees with the classical entropy on every subset.
+Bi\'s \cite{bis2018topological} employed the Carath\'eodory-Pesin structure to define the upper capacity topological entropy for NDSs on non-compact sets and proved that it agrees with the classical entropy on every subset.
 Variational principles for Bowen and packing topological entropies of NDSs were obtained by Xu and Zhou \cite{xu2018variational} and by Zhang and Zhu \cite{zhang2023variational}.
 Along a different line of development, several finer invariants have been introduced to distinguish NDSs with zero topological entropy, including topological entropy dimension \cite{kuang2013fractal, li2019topological, li2025dimension}, polynomial entropy \cite{liu2022polynomial} and topological sequence entropy \cite{shao2026topological}.
 In addition, mean dimension and metric mean dimension were extended to NDSs in \cite{rodrigues2022mean}, providing tools for classifying systems with infinite topological entropy.